zzzprojects/learn-orm/tutorials/efcore-moq-queryable/use-mock-queryable-nsubstitute.md

 }
 ```

-Let's execute the above example and you will see the following output.
+Let's execute the above example, and you will see the following output.

 ```csharp
 Carson Alexander